Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/vcsa-cert-replace-procedures/vcsa-cert-replace-procedures.md

     ```
     > You can find this as a separate script file, `list-vecs-certs.sh`, for ease of use.

-- Next, obtain information about the STS certificates and Extension Thumbprints, which are **not covered by the above command**, using vCert.py:
+- Next, obtain information about the STS certificates and Extension Thumbprints, which are **not covered by the above command**, using `vCert.py`:
     ```
     ./vCert.py --run config/view_cert/op_view_11-sts.yaml
     ./vCert.py --run config/check_cert/op_check_10-vc_ext_thumbprints.yaml
     ```
-    > **Note:** Because the STS certificates and Extension Thumbprints are not visible via VECS CLI or `fixcerts.py`, it is necessary to have vCert.py available—even if your main tool is fixcerts.py!
+    > **Note:** Because the STS certificates and Extension Thumbprints are not visible via VECS CLI or `fixcerts.py`, it is necessary to have `vCert.py` available—even if your main tool is `fixcerts.py`!
 The second check is included in "1.
 Check current certificate status" main menu or an invocation with "--run config/op_check_cert.yaml" option.

 - Check the health of the vCenter Server
   - Service status (can be checked on VAMI graphically)
      ```
      service-control --status --all
      ```
-  - Check for prior errors in:
+  - Check for prior errors (optional, for extra caution) in:
     - **`/var/log/vmware/vmcad/`**

       Mainly: